 Apache Spark using Scala

-This course offers you hands-on knowledge to create Apache Spark applications using Scala programming language in a completely case study based approach.
+This course offers you hands-on knowledge to create Data Pipelines using Apache Spark with Scala & AWS in a completely case study based approach.
 Apache Spark is a fast and general-purpose cluster computing system.
-It provides high-level APIs in Scala, Java, Python and R, and an optimized engine that supports general execution graphs.
+It provides high-level APIs in Scala, Java, Python and R, and an optimised engine that supports general execution graphs.
 It also supports a rich set of higher-level tools including Spark SQL for SQL and structured data processing, MLlib for machine learning, GraphX for graph processing, and Spark Streaming.

 Note: This is not an introductory or theory based course.
-And we also don’t discuss about the comparison between Spark vs other big data tool available in the market.
+And we also don’t discuss much about the comparison between Spark vs other Big Data tools like Apache Hadoop and Apache Flink.
+[Hive, Pig & Sqoop are optional for the participants to go through!]

 Learning Outcomes.
 By the end of this course,

-- You would be able to comfortably setup Spark Development Environment in your local system and start working on any given big data application.
-And later, if you want you can productionalize the same on AWS cloud using AWS EMR cluster and AWS Lambda scripts.
+- You would be able to comfortably setup Spark Development Environment in your local computer and start working on any given big data pipelines by your own.
+And later, if you want you can productionalize the same over AWS cloud using AWS EMR cluster and AWS Lambda scripts.

 - You will be able to identify the type of data (structured, semi-structured or unstructured) been given to you and choose which of the Spark data abstractions to be used (RDD, Dataframe or Dataset) there.